barot-darshan/Bio/README.md

 # Bio
 professional profile
 SUMMARY OF QUALIFICATIONS
-• Over 3 years of track record in Data Engineering, Data Governance, Data Quality Monitoring & Digital Automation and overall 5 Years of accumulated experience as Data Analyst/ Engineer with emphasis on Automation and Transformation rigorously focused on implementing Best processes and tools to facilitate and deliver targeted Projects.
+• Over 3 years of track record in Data Engineering, Data Visualization, Data Governance, Data Quality Monitoring & Digital Automation and overall 5 Years of accumulated experience as Data Analyst/ Engineer with emphasis on Automation and Transformation rigorously focused on implementing Best processes and tools to facilitate and deliver targeted Projects.